ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![Anaytic screen](./images/apic-analytics.png)

-4. To see analytic informations, click on the analytic icon.
+4. To see analytic information, click on the analytic icon.
 ![Anaytic icon app](./images/apic-analyticicon.png)

-5. Now you can navigate to the Analytic dasbord to show analytic informations for your API
+5. Now you can navigate to the Analytic dashboard to show analytic informatios for your API
 6. You can show

 ![Anaytic icon app](./images/apic-analyticdashboard.gif)